-My biggest source of support is when you use any of these links to approved sources, especially this link directly to it at Adorama (to get the best price you often have to add it to your cart) or directly to it at Amazon, when you get anything, regardless of the country in which you live.
+I got mine at Adorama; I'd also get it at B&H or at Amazon.
+This ad-free website's biggest source of support is when you use those or any of these links to approved sources, when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get anything through these links — but I receive nothing for my efforts if you take the chance of buying elsewhere.
-Thanks for your support!
+Thanks for helping me help you!
 Ken.

 Rear, Canon 320EX.